Kutch State

-Kutch State was a state within India from 1947 to 1956.
+Kutch State was a state within India from 1948 to 1956.
 Its capital was Bhuj.

 The state's territory now forms a Kachchh district within the Indian state of Gujarat.

 History

-Kutch State was formed out of the territory of the former princely state of Cutch, whose ruler (Maharao Sri Vijayaraji) had acceded to the Dominion of India with effect from 15 August 1947.
+Kutch State was formed out of the territory of the former princely state of Kutch, whose ruler (Maharao Sri Vijayaraji) had acceded to the Dominion of India with effect from 15 August 1947.